 There is nothing better than an old-fashioned boozer to enjoy a nice ale.
 Yorkshire is full of some of the oldest inns in the UK – and that list just so happens to include the oldest pub in the UK.
 Situated just less than 10 miles from Leeds city centre, The Bingley Arms has a lot of years under its belt when it comes to getting us merry – officially holding the title of the first pub in the UK.

-The 1,000-year-old pub is set in the pretty village of Bardsey and has a ton of history in its arsenal, dating all the way back to Viking times.
+The Bingley Arms is a 1,000-year-old pub is set in the pretty village of Bardsey and has a ton of history in its arsenal, dating all the way back to Viking times.

 The original English pub (as it describes itself) is officially the first pub in the UK, dating back to sometime between AD 905 and AD 953.
 The place was known for serving as a safe house for Catholic priests and those under threat by Henry VIII’s Dissolution of the Monasteries, under the name ‘The Priests Inn’.